USEPA/e-manifest/README.md

 ## What is going on

-The next Preproduction is November 13, 2019, the following information will be available for testing:
+The next Production release is December, 6 2019, the following information will be available for testing:
-- Bulk Sign Filters for Generators, Transporters and Manifests under correction
-- Generators and Transporters can correct transporters in under correction manifests
-- BR Information can be entered partially, meaning a site can just send density information and not form or source code information in the BR section
-- Show if a site has a registered user in the user interface (services will be added later)
-- Fixed issue with country being required on certain manifests.
-Also fixed issue with foreign states not appearing in the UI
-- Changed Searches to include same day searches Meaning the Start and end dates can be the same date
-- Back end broker services

-The November 1, 2019 Production release, contained:
-- Updated validation for BR Information fields to make all fields optional
-- Increased e-Manifest search maximum date range from 180 to 185 days
-- Fixed e-Manifest search issue where data was persisting from previous searches
-- Updated system to save EPA IDs in uppercase and cleaned up existing data containing lowercase EPA IDs
+* Please see the [Issues](https://github.com/USEPA/e-manifest/issues) all issues with the "Ready for Prod" label will be going in the next Production release.
+Please check back, as we many of the "Ready for Preprod" issues will be moved to "Ready for Prod."
+Issues marked as Done, are in production.

 EPA strongly encourages testing of the services and has provided [sample JSON](https://github.com/USEPA/e-manifest/tree/master/Services-Information/Schema/manifest-save-return-examples) to get testers started: